 The Client Portal may not be used for any illegal or unauthorised purpose and the client or the user may not act in violation of any applicable legislation in a relevant jurisdiction or transfer offensive, threatening, defamatory or other offensive data to, or with the help of, the client portal.

-You are entitled to a receive an extract about your personal data that we process.
-Such extract may be requested without cost once a year.
-A request shall be sent via our Request form or in writing to our postal address, which then requires your name, personal identification number and signature.
+A subject access request can be made by our Request form or in writing to our postal address, which then requires your name, personal identification number and signature.